-This relates to lease payment for Kano Warehouse made in 2021 for a lease period of two years and it is not stated in the lease agreement that the warehouse will be renewed i.e expired on 31 October 2023.
+This relates to lease payment for Kano Warehouse made during the year for a lease period of two years and it is not stated in the lease agreement that the warehouse will be renewed i.e expired on 31 December 2023.
 The Company's obligations under its leases are secured by the lessor's title to the leased assets.